ckevar/https1.2-webserver/README.md

 after running make, you are ready to go.
 ### Second Step in Terminal:
 - ˘˘cd https-webserver/server/sslkeys˘˘
+- ''nano (or vim) genkeys.ssh'' and on company/CN=, modify it by using your public IP or you CN name
 - ˘˘chmod +x genkeys.sh˘˘
 - ˘˘./genkeys.sh˘˘, this will generate public and private keys
 - ˘˘cd ../˘˘, server folder